MUDOTMY/moodle-report_mycourses/README.md

 ## Usage

-Install the plugin from your Moodle Administration page Add a navigation link to your Moodle to view the page: https://yourmoodlelms.com/report/mycourses/index.php
+Download(https://github.com/MUDOTMY/moodle-report_mycourses/archive/master.zip) and Install the plugin from your Moodle Administration page
+Add a navigation link to your Moodle to view the page: https://yourmoodlelms.com/report/mycourses/index.php